mattfussell/dj4e-final-army-men-combat/README.md

   * Button to edit an existing list
   * Button to delete lists
   * Toggle to make list public or keep private
-* user roster editor
-  * Create new lists
-  * Edit existing lists
+  * Display average star rating
 * Gametime roster viewer
 * Roster rating list
-  * Display average star rating
-* Roster rating detail page
-  * Award stars to a roster
+  * Award thumbs to a roster

 ## Resources for this project